-We devote significant resources to engagement with and education of the spinal cord injury community with respect to the benefits of our SCI Products.
+We devote significant resources to engagement with and education of the spinal cord injury community with respect to the benefits of our SCI Products, as well as for our ReStore device.
 We actively seek opportunities to partner with hospitals, rehabilitation centers and key opinion leaders to engage in research and development and clinical activities.
 We also seek to educate and gain support from organizations such as patient advocacy groups and clinician societies with the goal of promoting adoption of exoskeleton technology from patient, clinician, and payor communities.
 We believe that our success has been and will continue to be driven in part by our reputation and acceptance within the spinal cord injury community.
 We are also looking into ways to promote the ReStore device through different advocacy groups to accelerate adoption and support the uniqueness of this technology when compared to current therapies and products.

-To date, multiple advocacy groups have issued public endorsement to cover the ReWalk Personal device, including leading United States-based national organizations such as the United Spinal Association and the Dana and Christopher Reeves Foundation, as well as others.
+To date, multiple advocacy groups have issued public endorsements of the ReWalk Personal device, including leading United States-based national organizations such as the United Spinal Association and the Dana and Christopher Reeves Foundation, as well as others.
+In addition, the National Institute for Health and Care excellence in the United Kingdom (also known as "NICE"), has issued a public announcement regarding the ReStore device.").